paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2017-06-30-patterns_day.md

 ---
 title: Fantasies of the Future
 date: 2017-06-30T15:30:00+01:00
-summary: In an attempt to understand our work, digital designers may look towards architectural practice for inspiration.
-As much as we can learn from where architecture has been successful, we can also draw lessons from its failures, too.
+summary: In an attempt to understand our work, digital designers may look towards architects for inspiration.
+But as much as we can learn from their success, we should also draw lessons from their failures, too.
 image: /images/2017/06/patterns_day/image.jpg
 tags:
 - featured